I am absolutely in love with these. My grandmother had a huge row of them and I am planning some to remember her.

 Spacing: One foot apart

 How Long It Flowers: May to June, followed by berries in the fall

 Flower Color: Whitish green flowers

 Soil Requirements: Moist, acid, loamy soil

 Pruning: May need cutting back in the spring

 Flower Form: The tubular, nodding flowers of Solomon’s seal are small, only about three-quarters of an inch long or less, but delicate and unusual, for they hang from long, arching stems.
-The leaves are broad, sometimes edged with white and can be up to four inches long.
-Solomon’s seal can be propagated by division or by seed and should be planted in a shaded area with lots of organic nutrients.
+The leaves are broad, sometimes edged with white, and can be up to four inches long.
+Solomon’s seal can be propagated by division or seed and planted in a shaded area with lots of organic nutrients.

 The roots and shoots of some Solomon’s seal plants are edible and are prepared like asparagus.
-The plant was often used medicinally for all kinds of maladies.
+The plant was often used medicinally for all kinds of sicknesses.
 One type of Solomon’s seal, S. odoratum, is native to Europe and has a sweet smell.
 Solomon’s seal is also deer resistant.
-The flowers that bloom are yellow-green and they hang from the bottom are bell-shaped.
+The flowers that bloom are yellow-green, and they hang from the bottom are bell-shaped.

 Solomon Seal is Adaptable to Many Different Soil Types, both Indoor and Outdoor